9 Jul 2025

 Limit: While it shows what to fix, Lighthouse does not actually fix it for you.
 But the report is beginner-friendly and includes links to learn more.

-Redirect Path: Catch Broken or Redirected Links
+Redirect Path: Free SEO Extension to Detect Broken or Redirected Links

-This tool will let you know if a page is redirecting or broken (such as getting a 404 error).
+This SEO Chrome Extension will let you know if a page is redirecting or broken (such as getting a 404 error).
 That’s important because the poorly directed, missing links can damage your SEO rating, and you may not be aware of them until someone points that out.
-This is something that Redirect Path can do straight away.

 When to use: